 The following Employment Tax guidance note by Tolley in association with Philip Rutherford provides comprehensive and up to date tax information covering:

 Employers may provide employees with landline telephones, often in order to allow them to work from home.
 The provision of home telephone benefits is not covered by specific legislation.
-Instead, the nature of the costs, who is paying them, and the reason for the expenditure in order to determine the tax and National Insurance liabilities and reporting requirements should be considered.
+Instead, the nature of the costs, who is paying them, and the reason for the expenditure to determine the tax and NIC liabilities and reporting requirements.